 Discusses the history of astronomy, the earth and its moon, and the other planets in our solar system, along with asteroids, meteors, and comets.
-PH-121/122/123 meets the Science Sequence requirement for the AAOT degree.
+Meets the science requirement for the AAOT degree.
 Also offered as an online course.
-Recommended: Placement in RD-115, placement in WR-121; placement in MTH-105 or MTH-111
+Recommended: Placement in RD-115, placement in WR-121; placement in MTH-105 or MTH-111.